chrisbroski/supportyourlocal/README.md

 ### Install Back End

 The "back end" is a fully-featured web site and RESTful API.
-It can be run as the font facing web site, but as long as you are OK with a very simple visual style.
-There is no JavaScript on the HTML pages (and there never will be) so it can't do anything fancy, but this also gives it superior simplicity for speed, accessibility, security, and privacy.
+It can be run as a front facing web site, as long as you are OK with a very simple visual style.
+There is no JavaScript on any of the HTML pages (and there never will be) so it can't do anything fancy, but this also gives it superior simplicity for speed, accessibility, security, and privacy.

 #### Dependencies